 Disruption of the skin barrier occurs because of acoustic cavitation.
 It’s thought the ultrasound vibrations form tiny bubbles in between the keratinocyte cells.
 These then vibrate to jumble it all up and create tiny openings.
 Skincare molecules then have easier passage through the stratum corneum to the lower skin layers.

-The effects are temporary, but the pathways stay open for a while.
-For example, with the Mira-skin home device your skin is extra absorbent for around 30 minutes.
-So, you can apply skincare serum before AND other products immediately after the ultrasound treatment.
-You get more and much deeper into your skin.
+TIP: With the Mira-skin home ultrasonic device your skin is extra absorbent for around 30 minutes after your session.
+Therefore, you can apply more serums and goodies immediately after the ultrasound treatment so more gets deeper into your skin.

 Most at-home ultrasound devices partner with their own skincare products.
 You can use them or your own preferred skincare.
 But the key ingredient for maximum effect on aging skin is Hyaluronic Acid.
 Together with the ultrasound boost, you get noticeable skin hydration and plumping effects.